microsoft/finops-toolkit/docs/powershell/data/README.md

 ---

-The FOCUS PowerShell commands help you work with the [FinOps Open Cost and Usage Specification (FOCUS)](https://focus.finops.org).
+The FinOps toolkit open data PowerShell commands help you integrate datasets into your workflow.

 <br>

 ## ⚡ Commands

-- [ConvertTo-FinOpsSchema](ConvertTo-FinOpsSchema.md) – Converts Cost Management cost data to the FOCUS schema.
-- [Invoke-FinOpsSchema](Invoke-FinOpsSchema.md) – Loads Cost Management data from a CSV file, converts it to FOCUS schema, and saves it to a new CSV file.
+- [Get-FinOpsPricingUnit](Get-FinOpsPricingUnit.md) – Gets an Azure region ID and name.
+- [Get-FinOpsRegion](Get-FinOpsRegion.md) – Gets an Azure region ID and name.
+- [Get-FinOpsService](Get-FinOpsService.md) – Gets the name and category for a service, publisher, and cloud provider.

 <br>